christianrouhana/https_server/README.md

    docker-compose up
    ```

+Navigate to https://localhost:443/ to see results.

-To shut down, open a second terminal and enter:
+To shut it down down, open a second terminal and enter:
    ```sh
    docker-compose down
    ```